Working as an Electrician

 - Problem solving ability

 - Good physical movement and the ability to work in a variety of places

 To work as an electrician in BC you require:

 - completion of secondary school or equivalent course work

 - a certificate of qualification from the Industry Training Authority

-- registration in a four-year apprenticeship leading to qualification
+- registration in an apprenticeship program leading to qualification

 Certified electricians are required to write the Red Seal Interprovincial Exam.
 Those who pass this exam are awarded the Red Seal, which means you can work as an electrician in the other provinces or territories without having to re-certify.